The Fast Fourier Transform

 In this post we will derive and implement a Fast Fourier Transform algorithm, and explore a (perhaps naive) application to audio processing.
 In particular, we will remove white noise from a sound clip by filtering the frequency spectrum of a noisy signal.

-As usual, all of the resources used for this post are available on this blog’s Google Code page.
+As usual, all of the resources used for this post are available on this blog’s Github page.

 Derivation